 Graduate students may request a Leave of Absence FOR UP TO ONE (1) YEAR.
 Students who do not re-enroll in the semester following the declared expiration of the Leave of Absence or for one year must seek readmission.
 Failure to file a Leave of Absence and failure to re-enroll will result in an institutionally initiated dismissal.
 Failure to file a Return from Leave form will delay or prevent enrollment.
-Graduate students who do not enroll in the summer session do not need to file a Leave of Absence unless no courses are taken in the fall or spring.
 Leave of Absence Request forms and Return From Leave forms are available online at http://nursing.ttuhsc.edu/forms/.